 than that on our annual family holidays to the coast.
 I was born on the

 coast and my love of the ocean, beach and water began before I could

 even walk or talk.
 Moving inland for my dad’s job meant our family

 holidays to the beach were some of the best memories of my childhood.
-As well as the experiences you gain, there are also so many science-based health benefits of travelling.

 I was always a happy, active child however during my college years my

 unhealthy lifestyle took it’s toll on my body, and the weight piled on.

 For me it was a constant vicious cycle of binge eating, emotional

 eating, late nights whether studying or partying, excessive alcohol and